catsocks/tim/README.md

 # tim

-A tiny instant messenger for the terminal in a single C file I made as an exercise to learn more about sockets and terminal emulators, meant to run with most terminal emulators on most recent Linux and BSD systems.
+A tiny instant messenger (_tim_) for the terminal in a single C file that I made as an exercise to learn more about network sockets and terminal emulators, meant to run with most terminal emulators on most recent Linux and BSD systems.

 ## Usage